 And so, in the name of science, my boyfriend and I have decided to investigate.

 Not investigate the money laundering – that ain’t my business.
-But investigate the difference between these places.
+But investigate what could possibly be so different about each of these places to keep them all alive.
 We’re doing a bubble tea tour.
 A tasting, if you will.
 On Broadway Street alone there are 6 bubble tea shops within a 5 minute walk, and we are going to try them all…today.

 Our route is as follows: